 Bigcommerce is another popular platform, with 17% of the top 100,000 sites using hosted ecommerce solutions; and 51,977 sites overall*, being built on Bigcommerce.

 Pricing**: Standard - $29.95/month, Plus - $79.95/month, Pro - $299.95/month

 Top 100000 websites using Hosted Solution technologies - Builtwith.com

 If you’ve decided that a CMS is what will suit your needs best, then below are the 5 best ecommerce CMS available in the market at the moment.
 The most important factors which will come into consideration when zeroing in on the CMS would be the availability of extensions, availability of support, functionality, customizability and the cost of development and maintenance.
 All of them are open source and have free community versions and paid enterprise versions.

-WooCommerce is a Wordpress platform used for building ecommerce websites and now almost 29% of the top 1 million ecommerce websites are hosted on it (and 59% of ecommerce websites in India), making it the most popular platform.
+WooCommerce is a Wordpress platform used for building ecommerce websites and now almost 29% of the top 1 million ecommerce websites are hosted on it (and 55% of ecommerce websites in India - as of 17th Jan, 2022), making it the most popular platform in the country.
 A large number of Wordpress themes have the WooCommerce functionality built-in.
 The plugin provides almost all the features that are available in the other open-sources CMS’ listed here.
 WooCommerce might work out more user-friendly and cost-effective for smaller businesses as well as for those familiar with Wordpress.
 While it has a larger user base, entrepreneurs looking for a plug and play solution will find Shopify to be more suitable.